Islandora-Devops/isle-site-template/README.md

 script with the basics completed for you.

 On your platform of choice ([GitHub], [GitLab], etc), create a new Git repository for your new site.
-(Not necessary for a development instance unless you want to save changes to it.)
+This step allows you to persist your customizations to this repository.
+It is not necessary for a throwaway development instance.

 In the following sections the [GitHub], [GitLab], etc; organization will be referred to as `INSTITUTION`, and the Git repository will be referred to as